DemonDaddy22/all-about-reactJS/README.md

 6. **Stone-Paper-Scissor &nbsp;✂**: A responsive [Stone-Paper-Scissor](https://demondaddy22.github.io/all-about-reactJS/#/stone-paper-scissor) game built using React Hooks.
 The score is persisted using the browser's localStorage.

 7. **Password Generator &nbsp;🔐**: A responsive [password generator](https://demondaddy22.github.io/all-about-reactJS/#/password-generator) that allows the user to generate a password of specified length containing a random sequence of lowercase, uppercase, numeric or special characters.
 The user can also click on the generated password to copy it to the clipboard.

+8. **Random Jokes &nbsp;😹**: A responsive [random jokes](https://demondaddy22.github.io/all-about-reactJS/#/random-jokes) app which renders random jokes fetched using the [icanhazdadjoke API](https://icanhazdadjoke.com/).
+User can like and copy the joke, and the liked jokes can also be easily accessed from a dedicated *Liked Jokes* section.

+9. **Hover Board**: *Coming soon!*

 <br>